jonmartin721/devwatch-github/PRIVACY.md

    - Synced across your Chrome browsers if you're signed into Chrome

 4. **Activity Data**
-   - Recent activity from your watched repositories (last 100 items)
+   - Recent activity from your watched repositories (up to 2000 items)
    - Cached locally for offline viewing
    - Automatically cleaned up when storage limits are approached